postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/setting-up-mock.md

 In addition to using the Postman app to make requests to mock endpoints, you can also make those requests in a browser.

 A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.
 [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a standard that defines a way in which a browser and server can interact securely, in this case referring to how a web browser interacts with the mock endpoints hosted on the Postman server.

 CORS is enabled for Postman mock servers.
 As a result, you can stub your web apps with mocked data using the mock endpoints.
-Development or production web apps can then make requests to your Postman mock endpoint and receive an example response.
+Development or production web apps can then make requests to your Postman mock endpoint and receive example responses.

 ## Viewing mock calls